Defections have hit BRS hard, but party leaders pin hopes on KCR

 Adding to the party’s problems is the fact that it is facing a dearth of “winning horses”, or candidates who can win on their own.
 This has led to speculation around candidates for seats such as Medak, Chevella, Nalgonda, Bhongir, Mahabubabad, Khammam, Zaheerabad and others.

-There are ongoing discussions about the possibility of KCR himself contesting in the Lok Sabha elections, hoping that this move could provide a significant boost to the party’s prospects.
+There are ongoing discussions about the possibility of KCR himself contesting in the Lok Sabha elections, hoping that this move could provide a huge boost to BRS prospects.